Helidude/seFactionClean-NOT-Maintained/README.md

 # seFactionClean

 Program to clear empty factions from Space Engineers Dedicated servers.
-This script clears the Sandbox.sbc for removed player references in factions and chat Looking for player referenses in "AllPlayersData/dictionary"
+This script clears the Sandbox.sbc for removed player references in factions.
+Looking for player referenses in "AllPlayersData/dictionary"

 Players should be removed first by Torch Essentials.